Maniwar/Call-Center-Use-Case-Calculator/README.md

    - Reports show cost sources, formulas, and utilization factors

 ### Advanced Features
-- **Edit Use Cases**: Modify category, channel, or special group assignments
+- Edit Use Cases: modify category, channel, benefits, and baselines at any time
-- **Cost Transparency**: Hover over costs to see calculation sources
+- Cost Transparency: exports include the cost source and formula used
-- **Smart Validation**: System prevents invalid special group assignments
+- Smart Validation: prevents mismatched special‑group assignments
-- **Auto-Save**: All changes saved automatically to browser storage
+- Auto‑Save: changes persist automatically in the browser

 ## Example Scenarios